 - Place disposable wipes in the trash, too.

 As this video program shows, disposable wipes may flush down the toilet, but they fail to break down.
 Cities across Minnesota report costly repairs and upgrades after wipes clog their pumps and pipes.

-The MPCA has proposed legislation the last two sessions to require manufacturers to change their labeling on disposable wipes.
+The MPCA has previouslly proposed legislation to require manufacturers to change their labeling on disposable wipes to indicate that they should NOT be flushed.
 The proposals didn’t go far, but the agency has created a toolkit to help educate consumers.